Reopening Phases & Plans

 (Please note this is intended to give you a general idea of what to expect in the coming weeks.
 All proposed phases and plans are subject to change when/if governmental regulations and recommendations change.)

 PHASE 2 (CURRENTLY)

 Sunday morning streaming will continue.

-Small group gatherings of 10 or less can meet on Long’s Chapel campus upon approval for room use by our office manager Lynn Carpenter.
+Small group gatherings of 25 or less can meet on Long’s Chapel campus upon approval for room use by our office manager Lynn Carpenter.
+Groups must request use of the facility through THIS FORM.
 Groups must wear a mask and observe 6ft. distancing.
 We encourage small groups to connect virtually, in outdoors when possible, in homes, or local businesses i.e. coffee houses.